ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-20-draw-me-a-swordsman.md

 - **Correctness**: Did the LLM follow the instructions accurately?
 - **Creativity**: How original or artistic was the LLM's approach?

+To get a single representative score, I compute the average of correctness and creativity for each task, then average those two task scores together&mdash;a benchmark I'll now dub as **SwordsBench score**!

 **You can find the full code [on GitHub](https://github.com/ljvmiranda921/scratch/tree/master/2025-07-11-aseprite-mcp)**

 ## Setting up the Agent-Environment Interaction